Do you want to get your first job as a web developer?

 With posts like this, I hope you can see that there is a path for you in tech if you’re starting after 40.
 And, if you’re feeling imposter syndrome, know that you’re not alone.

 It’s important to note that age discrimination can happen at any point in your career — in your 20s, you could be told you’re too young to get a promotion, while in your 40s you’re told you’re too old for a new role.
-But there is something especially painful about being undervalued because you are considered “too old.”
+But there is something especially painful and difficult about being undervalued because you are considered “too old.”

 Ageism has historically been a problem in tech, an industry where the average age has skewed younger.
 According to a 2016 Statista report, most employees at the top tech companies were in their late 20s and early 30s.